martahdez90/calculator/README.md

 7. A function should only have one return

 GOOD PRACTICES
-1. Code was well commented
+1. Code was well commented and structured
+2. the functions almost worked

 ### 2. Testing and bug fixing
 1. data-num="3" and data-num= "0" in the html are switched